 - We will not pair guests in shared rooms.
 Shared rooms are only for those guests who choose to room together.

 - Hand washing/hand sanitizing is required before entering the dining hall buffet line.
-Wear your mask through the buffet line, and any time you get up from your dining seat.

 - Our COVID-19 policies may change as the situation changes and new information becomes available.